Categories

 • If you don’t like the results, a professional can re-edit differently, or offer compensation or partial refund-without hurt feelings (good recommendations & experience avoid this)

-• Professional has insurance coverage if someone damages her equipment, or any property, or a guest gets injured (grandpa falls and breaks a hip trying to help move a prop, or sister trips over a camera bag), you don’t pay for those expensive, surprise bills!
+• Professional has insurance coverage if someone damages her equipment, or any property, or a guest gets injured (grandpa falls and breaks a hip stubbornly struggling to get in the pic, sister smashes glass in a toast), and you don’t pay for those expensive, surprise bills!

 • Professional shooter delivers your photos on time because you’re a paying customer.